XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/accountset.md

 You can protect against unwanted incoming payments for non-XRP currencies by not creating trust lines in those currencies.
 Since XRP does not require trust, the `asfDisallowXRP` flag is used to discourage users from sending XRP to an account.
 However, this flag is not enforced in `rippled` because it could potentially cause accounts to become unusable.
 (If an account did not have enough XRP to send a transaction that disabled the flag, the account would be completely unusable.)
 Instead, client applications should disallow or discourage XRP payments to accounts with the `asfDisallowXRP` flag enabled.

-You also have the option to prevent block all incoming checks, NFToken offers, payment channels, and trust lines, using these account flags:
+You also have the option to block all incoming checks, NFToken offers, payment channels, and trust lines, using these account flags:

 - `asfDisallowIncomingCheck`
 - `asfDisallowIncomingNFTOffer`
 - `asfDisallowIncomingPayChan`
 - `asfDisallowIncomingTrustline`

-If a destination account has these flags enabled, `rippled` won't create the corresponding object on the ledger and return the error code `tecNO_PERMISSION`.
+If a destination account has these flags enabled, `rippled` won't create the corresponding object on the ledger and returns the error code `tecNO_PERMISSION`.

 ## TransferRate